-Dr. Suraj Venna is a board-certified dermatologist and Director of the Inova Melanoma and Skin Cancer Center.
+Dr. Suraj Venna is a board-certified dermatologist and Medical Director of the Inova Melanoma and Skin Cancer Center.
 He practices at the Inova Schar Cancer Institute in Fairfax, VA, and is fellowship trained in melanoma and cutaneous oncology.
 He is actively involved in medical student and resident education and is an Associate Professor of Medicine at the University of Virginia School of Medicine.

-Prior to his position at Inova, Dr. Venna directed and founded a multi-disciplinary melanoma and skin cancer program in Washington, D.C.
+Prior to his position at Inova, Dr. Venna was the founding Medical Director of the Melanoma Program at the Washington Cancer Institute in Washington, DC.
 The melanoma team was the recipient of the President's Patients First Award, given for outstanding delivery and coordination of care.
-He was faculty at Georgetown University School of Medicine, where he taught medical students and trained residents in dermatology.
-Dr. Venna also directed the melanoma and cutaneous oncology fellowship program.
+He was faculty at Georgetown University School of Medicine, where he taught medical students and trained residents in dermatology and was Fellowship Director for the Melanoma and Cutaneous Oncology Program.

-- Associate Professor, Department of Medicine, Virginia Commonwealth University
+- Associate Professor, Department of Medicine, University of Virginia School of Medicine

 - Melanoma and Skin Cancer Committee, American Society of Clinical Oncology, 2012-2015

 - Melanoma Research Foundation, Humanitarian Award, 2019